Former Kosovo rebel commander convicted of 1999 murder

 Mustafa was arrested in 2020 in Kosovo and sent to the Netherlands to stand trial at the European Union-backed Kosovo Specialist Chambers, a branch of the country’s legal system set up specifically to deal with allegations of war crimes committed as ethnic Albanian rebels united in the Kosovo Liberation Army fought a bloody conflict to break away from Serbia in 1998-99.

+Kosovo’s former president, Hashim Thaci, also has been detained by the court and is awaiting trial with other suspects on charges including murder, torture and persecution.
+He denies all allegations.

+Thaci served as a guerrilla leader during Kosovo’s war for independence before rising to political prominence in the aftermath of the conflict that killed more than 10,000 people.

-Presiding judge Mappie Veldt-Foglia called the judgment a “milestone for the specialist chambers” that could lead to “further reconciliation among communities in Kosovo.”
+Veldt-Foglia called Friday’s judgment a “milestone for the specialist chambers” that could lead to “further reconciliation among communities in Kosovo.”

 The victims were accused by KLA fighters of collaborating with Serbs or not supporting the KLA.